Colorado Doctors Seeing Jump In People Avoiding Hospital For Medical Care

 DENVER (CBS4) – While the number of patients admitted to hospitals for COVID-19 appears to be leveling off across the state, emergency room physicians are noticing a concerning trend.
 People are putting off other emergency care over fears of coronavirus.

-“People are terrified, I just had anecdotal, a friend sat outside of an ER with a kidney stone for a couple of hours the other day sort of terrified to go inside she thought she was going to get COVID (-19),” said Dr. Dylan Luyten, Director of Emergency Services at Swedish Medical Center.
+“People are terrified.
+I just had a friend (who) sat outside of an ER with a kidney stone for a couple of hours the other day sort of terrified to go inside.
+She thought she was going to get COVID-19,” said Dr. Dylan Luyten, Director of Emergency Services at Swedish Medical Center.

 Inside of Luyten’s emergency room, he has seen extreme cases of individuals delaying medical care.